 So after today's game, it was of course our duty to celebrate the victory in the club bar.
 Of course a rather large number of Bulmers and other drinks were knocked back by the pint load.
-We continued to drink on through the night, until I suddenly remembered that the '63 Amateur Cup reunion party was taking place in the VP Lounge next door.
-So we did what we do best, we had to have a little sneaky look and crash the party.
-Seeing as currently at Gandermonium we are attempting to get as much History of the club documented we are actually kind of educated in one way or another.
-So into the VP lounge we crept and we layed down a little bit of History onto the table for the players of that era to enjoy.
+We continued to drink on through the evening, until I suddenly remembered that the '63 Amateur Cup reunion party was taking place in the VP Lounge next door.
+So we did what we do best, we had to have a little sneaky look.
+And by sneaky look, I mean crash the party.
+Seeing as currently we at Gandermonium we are attempting to get as much history of the club documented we are actually kind of educated in one way or another.
+So into the VP lounge we crept and we layed down a little bit of History onto the table for some of the players of that era to flick through and enjoy.

 |VFL Koln v Sutton United (Sutton).
 Circa 1958....|

 |SUFC v Bonn FV & US Luxembourg in Bonn.
 Circa '63.|